typeworld/typeworld/Lib/typeworld/api/README.md

 ### billboardURLs

-List of URLs pointing at images to show for this typeface, specifications to follow
+List of URLs pointing at images to show for this typeface.
+These must be uncompressed SVG images.
+It is suggested to use square dimensions, but it’s not compulsory.
+It’s unclear at this point how pixel data in the SVG will be displayed in the app on the two different operating systems Mac and Windows.

 __Required:__ False<br />
 __Type:__ List of Str objects<br />